 Smart, patient-driven, digital healthcare has forced hospitals and practices to seek software solutions that make patient data accessible from a secure, unified system.
 AI command centers, for example, leverage the massive amounts of data generated by hospitals to increase operational efficiency.

+The digital revolution is already here and healthcare is catching up now.
 As they become more educated about healthcare, patients are demanding more personalized, affordable, transparent and convenient healthcare services that integrate with technology.

 Consumers are not only willing to be monitored wirelessly using mHealth apps, but they are also taking an increased interested in their health.
 Patients want to work in tandem with their providers to better manage their conditions.